 With few exceptions, you will need one capture device per camera.
 Webcams do not require a capture device.

-Finally, you need a PC running Windows 64-bit version 7 or higher.
-Studio for Mac is currently in beta and works on Mac OSX Sierra or higher.
+Finally, you need a PC running Windows 64-bit version 7 or later or macOS High Sierra or later.

 Studio requires a robust computer in order to run with all of its features successfully.
 We have a comprehensive guide of recommended hardware specifications depending on your workflow needs.

 If you are interested in or have already purchased a Livestream Studio hardware product (e.g. HD31, HD51, HD550), capture devices are already built into your machine.
 There is no need to purchase additional capture devices or an additional PC.